cloudfoundry-community/bosh-softlayer-tools/docs/new_softlayer_cpi_summary.md

     * azs [Array, optional]: List of AZs associated with this subnet (should only be used when using first class AZs).
 Example: [z1, z2].
 Available in v241+.
     * cloud_properties [Hash, optional]: Describes any IaaS-specific properties for the subnet.
 Default is {} (empty Hash).

-sample manifest of static network for softlayer cpi:
+sample manifest of static network for legacy softlayer cpi:
 ```yaml
 networks:
 - name: default